purnimabohara/EduVision-Student-Performance-Dashboard/README.md

 ## 📖 Project Overview & Problem Statement

 **EduVision** is an interactive, multi-page dashboard designed to provide data-driven insights into enrollment patterns, learner performance, and marketing effectiveness for an educational platform.
-It was developed as the final capstone project during the Excelerate internship program.
+It was developed as the final deliverable during the Excelerate internship program.

 ### 💡 Problem Statement
 Education organizations often struggle to: